6.3.1.1 Funding and Resource Allocation Trends

 Funding and Resource Allocation Trends

 Historical trends related to the performance and condition of the highway system or the way investments have been made provide useful information for estimating future investment needs.
-These trends contain important insights into future needs and highlight the consequences associated with different tradeoffs in the various uses of funds.
+These trends contain important insights into future needs and highlight the consequences associated with different tradeoffs in the various use of funds.
 This information can be useful in developing the life cycle management and financial planning portions of a TAMP.

 The FHWA introduces the importance of historical trends for the following reasons: